1st Battalion 22nd Infantry

 of the US Army Center of Military History.

-* Map courtesy of the artist, Akhil Kadidal, from his website:
+* Maps courtesy of the artist, Akhil Kadidal

 NEXT PAGE